Trending

 Combining Milk Thistle with Other Natural Remedies.

-• Probiotics: Promotes a healthy gut flora, which can reduce the presence of odor-causing bacteria.
+• Probiotics: Probiotics boost healthy gut flora, which may lead to a decrease in odor-causing bacteria.

-• Chlorophyll: Known for its deodorizing properties, chlorophyll can be found in green leafy vegetables or as a supplement.
+• Chlorophyll: Known for its air-freshening ability, chlorophyll is an extract of green leafy vegetables and is also available as a supplement.

 Bottom Line.